rust-lang/wg-async/README.md

 ## Getting involved

-Our meetings take place at [6:00 PM UTC](https://everytimezone.com/s/3b45ddfe) every Tuesday in our [Zulip stream][zulip].
+Our meetings take place at [10:00 AM PST](https://everytimezone.com/s/d96642f9) every Tuesday in our [Zulip stream][zulip].
 Feel free to stop by then (or any time!) to introduce yourself.

 **If you'd like something to work on, check our [mentored issues][E-mentor] for places to get started.** Feel free to claim one of these by adding a comment with the text `@rustbot claim`.